Wheels of Fortune: Ferrari California

 ‘Would you like to borrow a Ferrari?’

 The Ferrari in question was a California.
-A missile-shaped, front engined, V8, 3.8-litre convertible, more a more high performance grand tourer than head banging supercar.
-Nonetheless it was rather more exotic than the aged Toyota Avensis that is my normal mode of transport.
-Ferrari claims the latest California T is capable if 196mph and 3.6sec 0-62, which is also a bit quicker than the Toyota, but at over £150,000, rather more expensive.
+A missile-shaped, front engined, V8, 3.8-litre convertible, more a more high-performance grand tourer than headbanging supercar.
+Nonetheless, it was rather more exotic than the aged Toyota Avensis that is my normal mode of transport.
+Ferrari claims the latest California T is capable of 196mph and 3.6sec 0-62, which is also a bit quicker than the Toyota, but at over £150,000, rather more expensive.

 I loved playing with the electric folding roof, which furls and unfurls with the elegance of a dragonfly’s wing, and my inner schoolboy rather enjoyed the fabulous noise the car made, its balance, poise and stupendous performance, but reading Ferrari’s press car loan details made a degree of anxiety creep in.